earthcubeprojects-chords/chords/whatis.md

 pretty handy in this area.
 In any event, we can offer advice on getting connected.
 And this web site already has code examples for accessing the portal from many languages.

-## Caveats
+## Current and Future

-* Currently the Portal only processes time-series measurements.
-Plans are under way to add additional data types, such as soundings, ray-oriented observations, and images.
+A the moment the Portal only processes time-series measurements.
+We will soon be adding a data type for soundings.
+Plans are under way to add additional data types, such as ray-oriented measurements and imagery.
+And we are always open to suggestions for other observation types.